Using Infrared Thermal Imaging for Home Inspections

 - The spirit of the ASNT and ISO also recommends that a certified thermographer should be one who regularly uses it in the field (a thermographer in practice).

 - To be certified, the thermographer must be qualified and able to perform infrared inspections that maintain certain standards.
 The applicant for certification must submit a sample report to prove this requirement.

 Infrared Building Survey v Home Inspection: Is an Infrared Scan Home Inspection Worth It?

 An infrared survey of a building is completely different from a Home Inspection.

 The HIABC scope currently makes no requirement to use infrared cameras for Home Inspections.
 No doubt this will change as the industry continues to develop with new technology.

-As a licensed Home Inspector and Level 1 Certified Building Investigations Thermographer with FLIR systems Canada, I use an infrared camera in a Home Inspection as a complementary investigative tool – it highlights a potential problem area where I need to look closely to confirm what is shown in the infrared image, usually by other means.
+As a licensed Home Inspector and Level 1 Certified Building Investigations Thermographer with FLIR Systems Canada, House Sound Home Inspections uses a thermal imaging infrared camera in a Home Inspection as a complementary investigative tool.
+It highlights a potential problem area where I need to look closely to confirm what is shown in the infrared image, usually by other means.
 I also use the infrared images in reports to shown that underfloor radiant heating systems are working correctly.
 I do not charge extra for this service.

 Call House Sound Home Inspections Today!

 We are happy to provide a comprehensive inspection and thorough report.
-If you are considering buying or selling, or desire more history on your current building, we can help!
+If you are considering buying or selling a home in Squamish, Whistler, Pemberton, North or West Vancouver (or beyond), or desire more history on your current building, we can help!